JuliaClimate/IndividualDisplacements.jl/docs/src/API.md

 ### Read Output From File

-Trajectory simulated by the MITgcm or observed by the global drifter program can be read from file.
+Trajectory simulated by the MITgcm or observed by the global drifter program can be read from file using, respectively `MITgcmTools.read_flt` or  `read_drifters`.

 ```@docs
-read_flt
 read_drifters
 ```